 Below is a list of some of the many scholarships and fellowships offered to graduate students during the academic year.
 Deadlines may vary slightly every year.
 Notices will be sent to current students each year at the time of award submissions and deadlines.

 The Faculty of Graduate Studies hosts an Awards Database where you can find details on these awards plus search for all awards offered.
 You can also find them on Facebook with a list of all the upcoming award deadlines, so that you can see at a glance which awards you need to prepare for.

-or plan to enrol in the Faculty of Graduate Studies at the U of
+in or plan to enrol in the Faculty of Graduate Studies at the

 Resources Institute conducting